TrossenRobotics/interbotix_xslocobots_docs/_sources/index.rst

 *   :doc:`ros_interface` - Guides on how to use the ROS Interfaces.
 *   :doc:`python_interface` - Guides on how to use the Python-ROS Interfaces.
 *   :doc:`ros1_packages` - Guides for each core and demo package in the ROS 1 Interface.
+*   :doc:`ros2_packages` - Guides for each core and demo package in the ROS 2 Interface.
 *   :doc:`troubleshooting` - Small guides to walk users through possible issues they may occur when using their LoCoBot.